wrcsubers/Arduino_BabyMonitor/README.md

   * Various Capacitors, Resistors and Jumper Wires

 * The two on-board LEDs on the transmitter show the following:
-  * NodeMCU LED (closest one to USB port) - Shows system status, solid when server is up and running.
+  * NodeMCU LED (closest one to USB port) - Shows system status, solid when Websocket server is up and running.
-  * ESP8266 LED (on WiFi chip) - On when sound level low threshold exceeded.
+  * ESP8266 LED (on WiFi chip) - On when the low sound level threshold is exceeded.
 * I used the microphone from a KY-037 module, however, I don't recommend these modules as a whole.
 They have very poor sensitivity and are extremely difficult to fine tune to different sound levels.
-* I'm not super familiar with using Op-Amps and Microphones, so I followed this guide: https://lowvoltage.wordpress.com/2011/05/21/lm358-mic-amp/
+* I'm not super familiar with using Op-Amps and Microphones, so I followed this very helpful guide: https://lowvoltage.wordpress.com/2011/05/21/lm358-mic-amp/

 #### Software
 The transmitter software consists mainly of a Websocket and HTTP Server with additional processing logic for sound levels.

 The sound processing logic works as follows:
   1. Sound level is measured every 50ms.
-  2. After each measurement, the value is compared to previous min/max values.
-Those values are updated if the current measurement exceeds them.
+This value is compared to previous min/max values and updated if needed.
-  3. After 4 measurements, the difference between the largest and smallest values is added to a circular buffer.
+  2. After 4 measurements (~200ms), the difference between the largest and smallest of the 4 measurements is added to a circular buffer.
-  4. The above 3 steps repeat every ~200ms, which gives 5 Deltas every second.
-  5. The average of the readings gets stored in the circular buffer.
-The number of readings to average is determined by the 'Mic Samples to Average' setting, which can be changed on the web interface.
+  3. Each time a new value is added to the cirular buffer, the average of multiple values is calculated.
+The number of values that are averaged together is based upon the 'micDeltaSamplesToAvg' which is a value between 2-50.
+This value can be modified on the webapp by adjusting the 'Mic Input Smoothing' slider.
-  6. The above average is broadcast to all client connected every 200ms.
+  4. Once the average is calculated, the value is broadcast to all connected clients (~200ms/update).

-Any other values changed on a client are broadcast to the server, which then re-broadcasts the updated values to all connected clients.
+Any other values changed via the webapp are broadcast to the server, which then re-broadcasts the updated values to all connected clients.

 The transmitter also runs a Multicast-DNS Service to facilitate easy communication between transmitter/receiver.
 For systems that don't support mDNS, you can browse the web page by visiting the IP Address of the transmitter.
 Upon startup, the transmitter dynamically creates a Javascript file containing the current IP Address of the transmitter.
 This is then read by the web page to connect to the Websocket port.
 This method allows the use of both mDNS and IP Address resolution/browsing of the web interface.